-Everyone wants their wedding photos of the Grand Staircase at San Francisco City Hall.
+Everyone wants their wedding photos on the Grand Staircase at San Francisco City Hall.
 It is the central theme in this amazing building and so consequently every bride and groom wants their photo taken there.
 The Grand Staircase has so much interesting history and amazing beauty, it’s no wonder that our newlyweds want a picture while standing on it.
 Obviously this presents a massive problem…..
-Not only do all 28 couples who get married at city hall on a daily basis want there photo on the Grand Staircase, but the tourists love to hang out on the stairs and take their own photos.
-It can be a huge challenge for SF city hall wedding photographers to get a nice image with the Staircase not completely covered by other people.
+Not only do all 28 couples who get married at city hall on a daily basis want their photo on the Grand Staircase, but tourists also love to hang out on the stairs and take their own photos.
+It can be a huge challenge for top SF city hall wedding photographers to get a nice image with the Staircase not completely covered by other people.
 Friday is a popular tourist day and so that adds even more people to the staircase.
 So how do we handle this problem?
 Continue reading to find out!
 If you’re interested in learning more about our city hall photography click the highlighted link.

 Christmas at San Francisco City Hall on the Grand Staircase